 The discussion regarding the use of waterfronts and the unique aspects of our waterfront prompted a discussion of the potential for using overlay zoning.
 After some discussion of overlays as a concept there appeared no need to move in that direction at this time.

-7. Concerns of the Public: Spencer discussed Antrim County building process within 500 feet of water.
+7. Concerns of the Public: Email from Bob Spencer suggested looking into Antrim County’s permitting rules for structures within 500 feet of water.
+No building permit is required to build in setback, rather need Soil Erosion Sedimentation Control Permit per Part 91 from Antrim County SESC office.
 Vey said that DNR regulations cover water and streams and even land disruption of over an acre.
+PC also discussed when application is submitted, Township will make determination of structure.

 8. Concerns of the Planning Commission : none